Michaelangel007/easing/README.md

 There is also a high resolution [4861x4000 Cheat Sheet](pics/easing_cheat_sheet.png)

-## Comparision of different easing
+## Comparision of easing functions

 * Start of animation
 ![Begin](pics/begin.png)